Menopause Irritability and natural remedies for your last nerve

-Seven: Eat well, says Psychology Today; sugar in particular can destabilize mood, so cutting waaaaaay back on sweets can be a huge boost to your natural chill.
+Seven: Sugar in particular can destabilize mood, so cutting waaaaaay back on sweets can be a huge boost to your natural chill.
 Also, stay hydrated.
 It’s easier to deal with life’s little annoyances when we’re not constipated and we’re free from dehydration headaches.

 BONUS: Experience more pleasure, says Certified Women’s Health and Nutrition Specialist Nicole Negron: “Pleasure can be hard to attain when we live in a culture that rewards over-productivity.
 If you are living a life that is leaving you depleted and burned out, you will certainly be irritated.
 When a woman is stressed,” Nicole says, “her body begins to produce the stress hormone cortisol.
 If a woman has too much cortisol in her bloodstream, she is guaranteed to experience irritability, depression, and anxiety.
 Which all leads to inflammation in the body and then to disease.”

 One answer?
 Orgasm: “When a woman experiences pleasure through orgasm, it stimulates those 8,000 nerve endings completely dedicated to pleasure and creativity.”
 Orgasms are great, but anything that brings you pleasure will work, says Nicole.
 “Other pleasurable activities can be sitting by the water, or dancing wildly after a shower to your favorite music.
 These pleasurable activities flood the body with nitric oxide which boosts endorphins, which in turn will minimize irritability and inflammation.”
 She suggests doing something that brings you pleasure once a day for at least 20 minutes.
 Tracking in a journal will help you see the success of your efforts.